 Domestic housecats are crepuscular (appearing or active in twilight) and not nocturnal.
 This means that a cat is most active during the hours of dawn and dusk.
-The types of animals that prefer the twilight hours includes dogs, deer, and skunks.
+The types of animals that prefer the twilight hours include dogs, deer, and skunks.

-The energy level of a house cat will often peak at dusk and it may last well past the bedtime of their human housemates.
-During the evening or overnight a cat may meow or make other sounds.
-Vocalizing is also a common behavior after dark because wild felines vocalize to their pack mates during a night-time hunt.
+The energy level of a house cat will often peak at dusk, and it may last well past the bedtime of their human housemates.
+During the evening or overnight, a cat may meow or make other sounds.
+Vocalizing is also a common behavior after dark because wild felines vocalize to their pack mates during a nighttime hunt.

 Pet owners will struggle to find many options that help them to train away instinctual behavior.
 A possible solution is to close all the blinds at night so outside critters are unseen.
 A pest inspection can ensure that no mice or other creatures are residing anywhere in the home.